Mortgage Rate Lock: How And When To Lock In Your Interest Rate

 If you’ve received a rate you’re comfortable with and know you can afford, your best bet is to lock it in.

 You might be tempted to wait it out, float your rate and see if you can get a lower rate before locking in.
-However, the risk that comes with that likely won’t be worth the potential savings.
+However, the risk likely won’t be worth the potential savings.
 If you want to take this route, you'll need to check mortgage rates regularly and be ready to move quickly.
 You should also check with your lender to see if you have a deadline for locking in.

 How do you decide whether to lock or float?
 The safest bet is usually to lock, but if you really want to take the risk, the best time to float is typically when rates are falling.

 When in doubt, the answer is yes, you should lock in your mortgage rate.
 If you’re still not sure, try weighing the pros and cons.